-The impact of climate change on society, such as frequent wind and flood disasters, is becoming more serious, and Makita is playing an increasingly important role in realizing a decarbonized society.
-We have identified contributing to a decarbonized society as a material issue that should be prioritized and are stepping up our efforts.
+The impact of climate change on society, such as frequent wind and flood disasters, is becoming more serious, and companies are playing an increasingly important role in realizing a decarbonized society.
+Makita have identified contributing to a decarbonized society as a material issue that should be prioritized and are stepping up our efforts.
 Therefore, Makita is currently working on the realization of a decarbonized society by focusing on cordless outdoor power equipment that does not emit exhaust gases during use as the next pillar of our future business in addition to power tools.
 In addition, with the goal of reducing our greenhouse gas (GHG) emissions, we have set targets for reducing GHG emissions from our business activities (Scope 1 and 2) by 50% by FY2030 from the FY2020 level and to net zero by FY2040, and reducing GHG emissions from the entire supply chain (Scope 3) to net zero by FY2050.
-During the fiscal year ended March 2023, solar panels were installed at the Okinawa Branch in Japan and at multiple overseas locations, including the Thailand Plant, Austria, and Taiwan, and we promoted the use of renewable energy.
+During the fiscal year ended March 2025, solar panels were installed at Saitama distribution center and Hyogo branch in Japan and more solar panels were added to an existing system at U.K. plant, and we promoted the use of renewable energy.
 We will continue to work on the use of renewable energy and energy conservation in our business activities to achieve GHG emission reduction targets.